tektoncd/dashboard/docs/dev/README.md

 The Dashboard repository contains a script that will provision a [`kind` cluster](https://kind.sigs.k8s.io/) named 'tekton-dashboard' with the latest releases of Tekton Pipelines and Tekton Triggers installed, as well as a version of the Tekton Dashboard which can be customised by providing additional parameters matching those expected by the installer script described earlier.

-For example, the following will create a cluster with a local build of the Tekton Dashboard with log streaming enabled, exposed via ingress at `tekton-dashboard.127.0.0.1.nip.io`:
+For example, the following will create a cluster with a local build of the Tekton Dashboard with log streaming enabled:

 `./scripts/prepare-kind-cluster create`

 To delete the cluster:

 `./script/prepare-kind-cluster delete`

+To create a cluster with the Tekton Dashboard exposed via ingress at `tekton-dashboard.127.0.0.1.nip.io`:

+`./scripts/prepare-kind-cluster create-with-ingress`

+This ensures the cluster is created with the required node labels and port mappings (ports 80 and 443).

 ## Run backend tests